 When you create or update your messaging configuration for the Web Widget or mobile SDK channels, you can – and should – test the setup to experience messaging conversations from the end user's perspective.

-The testing processes differ for a standard messaging widget and a messaging bot.
+The testing processes differ for a widget with a default messaging response that does not use a conversation bot, and one with a conversation bot.
 In this article, we'll cover both scenarios.

 This article includes the following sections:

-When you're creating a standard messaging Web Widget, the preview panel displays a basic preview of how a conversation might appear to your customers.
+When you're creating or editing a Web Widget or mobile channel with the default messaging response, and that channel is not using a conversation bot, the preview panel displays a basic preview of how an interaction might appear to your customers.
 This is useful for getting a general idea about the customer experience, but doesn't provide a complete picture.

 You can preview the full customer experience by launching a separate testing window.
 You can use the testing window at any point during the widget creation or editing process.

-- Enable and configure a new Web Widget, or open the Web Widget you want to update and make your changes.
+- Create and configure a new Web Widget, or open the widget you want to update and make your changes.

 - At the top of the preview panel, click Test it now.

-Flow Builder's in-product previewer is a great way to get an idea of how your messaging bot works.
-However, it doesn’t show things like:
+While bot builder's in-product previewer is a great way to get an idea of how your conversation bot works, it doesn’t show some interactions, such as:

 - What happens when a user types in a question